-Kief also directed Open Heart, which was nominated for Best Documentary Short Subject of the 85th Academy Awards.
-The film took him and a small crew to the heart of Rwanda and Sudan.
-They followed eight children on a perilous journey to get high-risk surgery at Africa’s only high-tech, free-of-charge heart surgery hospital.
-The film made its US broadcast debut on HBO and internationally on ARTE Germany/France.
+Kief also directed OPEN HEART, which was nominated for Best Documentary Short Subject of the 85th Academy Awards®.
+The HBO film took him and a small crew to the heart of Rwanda and Sudan where he followed eight children on a perilous journey to get high-risk surgery at Africa’s only high-tech, free-of-charge heart surgery hospital.

-His other work includes editing the Academy Award nominated documentary feature Waste Land, directed by Lucy Walker, for which he also won the Cinema Brazil Grand Prize for best documentary editing.
+Pedro’s other work includes editing Lucy Walker’s Academy Award nominated documentary feature WASTE LAND, for which he also won the Cinema Brazil Grand Prize for best documentary editing.
 The film went on to win Audience Awards at both the 2010 Sundance Film Festival and Berlin Film Festival, and the IDA Award for best feature documentary film.
-Pedro also edited Ms. Walker’s documentary feature film, The Crash Reel, which won the Audience Award at the 2013 South by Southwest Film Festival.
-Prior to that he edited Jon Shenk’s, The Island President (2011 Toronto Film Festival Documentary People’s Choice Award winner).
-Additional past work from Pedro includes Elemental, directed by Emmanuel Vaughan-Lee and Gayatri Roshan, and Freida Mock’s Sing China!
-He also served as 2nd unit director on both projects.
-In 2008, Pedro was the 2nd unit director on Jessica Sanders’ March of the Living.
+Pedro also edited Ms. Walker’s documentary feature film, THE CRASH REEL (2013 SXSW Film Festival Audience Award winner).
+Prior to that he edited Jon Shenk’s, THE ISLAND PRESIDENT (2011 Toronto Film Festival Documentary People’s Choice Award winner).
+Additional past work includes ELEMENTAL, directed by Emmanuel Vaughan-Lee and Gayatri Roshan and Freida Mock’s SING CHINA!, on both of which he also served as 2nd Unit Director.
+In 2008, Pedro was the 2nd unit director on Jessica Sanders’ MARCH OF THE LIVING.

-Pedro was born in Rio de Janeiro, Brazil, and raised both there and in New York City and Miami, Florida.
-He received his B.A. in Theater Directing from Yale University.
+Pedro is from Rio de Janeiro, Brazil and received his B.A. in Theater Directing from Yale University.